timnewsham/rau/README.md

 from the current directory named `test.wav` which should be a stereo file with 16-bit samples at 44.1kHz.
 It visualizes the phases as it plays the audio.
 Run with `cargo run -p phaseviz`.
-Note: There's currently a bug where crashes can occur when quitting.

 ![phaseviz](notes/phaseviz.jpg)

 The `genviz` subdir contains a visualizer for the fourier series